 Rothwell was named Dame Commander of the Order of the British Empire and is a fellow of the Royal Society, the Royal Society of Biology and the Academy of Medical Sciences.
 She was named one of the most powerful women in the United Kingdom by Women’s Hour and received the Royal Society Pfizer Award.

-Systems Biology, Genetics
+Areas of Specialization: Systems Biology, Genetics

 Eric Lander is founding director of the Broad Institute at the Massachusetts Institute of Technology and Harvard University, Professor of Biology at Massachusetts Institute of Technology, and Professor of Systems Biology at Harvard Medical School.
 He graduated from Princeton University as valedictorian, with a BS in mathematics.
-He went on to attend Oxford University as a Rhodes Scholar, where he earned his PhD He is a founder of Verastem and a founding advisor of Foundation Medicine.
+He went on to attend University of Oxford as a Rhodes Scholar, where he earned his PhD He is a founder of Verastem and a founding advisor of Foundation Medicine.

 He began his career in mathematics, but soon started looking at mathematical applications in neurobiology.
 In order to make the transition, he studied cellular neurobiology and later microbiology and genetics.
 He founded the Whitehead Institute/MIT Center for Genome Research which quickly became one of the world’s leading genomic research centers.